dwaite/multipass/draft-waite-multipass-retrieval.md

 :    REQUIRED.
 The expiration time after which the multipass MUST NOT be presented to a verifier and MUST NOT be accepted by a verifier for processing.
 A holder MAY use expiry to proactively acquire one or more new multipasses.
 The expiration SHOULD take into account the validity period of associated credentials.
 It is RECOMMENDED that expiry times have low precision or other mechanisms to prevent statistical correlation of multiple passes retrieved by the holder simultaneously.

 jti
 :    OPTIONAL.
 A unique identifier for the JWT.
-MAY be used for communicating out-of-band from a verifier to an issuer about this multipass and the associated resource owner.
+It MAY be used for communicating out-of-band from a verifier to an issuer about this multipass and the associated subject (such as in the case of abuse).
+It MUST NOT contain any information about the subject that could be used to correlate multiple tickets.

 cnf
 :    REQUIRED.
 Used to provide proof-of-possession of the holder to the verifier.
 It is RECOMMENDED that this be a public key in the form of a point on the P-256 curve.